RubyLearning/blog/content/post/2015/03/11/Ruby_Wizardry.md

 As you journey through the book, you will have progressively done increasingly "hard" things, but I don't think you will really notice it.
-You will have created interactive programs, will have manipulated files, will have written a 'web app'.
+You will have created interactive programs, will have manipulated files, will have written the most basic web page.

 One thing that I was very happy to find in this book after the first Table of Contents is the "Contents in Detail" section.
-Finding the review points in this book is now extremely easy, and if you need to review something, you can easily find the things you are looking for.
+Finding the review points in this book is extremely easy, and if you need to review something, you can easily find the things you are looking for.

 I was looking forward to reviewing this book, and now I am looking forward